chetanreddyn/Autonomous-Surgical-Robot/README.md

 - **ROS Packages/**: Contains ROS packages for data collection, teleoperation, and rollouts.
 ## Teleoperation
 The `teleop` ROS package has the scripts/nodes to launch the robot and perform teleoperation using the MTMs (Master Tele Manipulator), Phantom Omni and Keyboard.
+#### Step 0: The setup
+Ensure the vision cart is switched on along with the light at 100%.
+Create a new terminator window.
+Use `Ctrl+Shift+O` to split it horizontally and `Ctrl+Shift+E` to split vertically.
+We would be needing a lot of terminal windows, so terminator is recommended.

 #### Step 1: Launch the dvrk console
 ```bash
 roslaunch teleop arms_real.launch